syncfusion-content/xamarin-docs/Xamarin/TreeView/Interactivity.md

 ---
 layout: post
 title: Interacting with TreeView for Xamarin.Forms | Syncfusion
-description: Describes about the different interactions on TreeView.
+description: This section explains about how to interact with TreeView and the different interactions on TreeView items.
 platform: xamarin
 control: SfTreeView
 documentation: ug
 ---

-# Interactivity
+# Interactivity in Xamarin TreeView (SfTreeView)

  This section explains about how to interact with `TreeView` and its items.